 Leaving Your Mark on a Franchise

-Steve Yzerman, on Dec.
-30, 1988, became the eighth player in franchise history to score 200 goals with Red Wings.
+On Dec.
+30, 1988, Steve Yzerman became the eighth player in franchise history to score 200 goals with the Red Wings.
 The milestone goal and two assists came in a 4-3 loss at the Whalers.

-Martin Brodeur earned a shutout, on Dec.
+Martin Brodeur earned a shutout on Dec.
 30, 2006, as the New Jersey Devils beat the Islanders 2-0.
 This was his 86th career shutout, setting the NHL record for the most shutouts with one team.
-He broke the old record held by Terry Sawchuk, who had 84 shutouts with the Red Wings.
-Brodeur retired with 125 shutouts, the most in league history, with 124 of them for the Devils and one for the Blues.
+He broke the old record held by Terry Sawchuk, who had 85 shutouts with the Red Wings.
+Brodeur retired with 125 shutouts, the most in league history, with 124 for the Devils and one for the Blues.

 Odds & Ends

-Goaltender Tiny Thompson and Dave Kerr battled it out, on Dec.
+Goaltenders Tiny Thompson and Dave Kerr battled it out on Dec.
 30, 1934, in a scoreless tie between the Boston Bruins and New York Rangers.
 This started a 37-game undefeated streak in overtime games for the Bruins.
 They went 10-0-27 during this four-year stretch, the longest such streak in NHL history.

 Btw that’s the classic photo of Gordie Howe checking Toronto’s Gordie Hannigan while ref Frank Udvari takes cover pic.twitter.com/h102nVp32H— Mike Commito (@mikecommito) November 8, 2017

-Al MacInnis made his NHL debut, on Dec.
+Al MacInnis made his NHL debut on Dec.
 30, 1981, in a 4-2 Calgary Flames loss to the Bruins.
-He went on to play in 1,416 games during his Hall of Fame career with the Flames and Blues.
+He played 1,416 games during his Hall of Fame career with the Flames and Blues.
 He retired in 2003 with 1,274 points, the third-most in league history among defensemen.

-Tomas Sandstrom picked up an assist to become the highest-scoring Swedish player in NHL history, on Dec.
+Tomas Sandstrom picked up an assist to become the highest-scoring Swedish player in NHL history on Dec.
 20, 1997, in the Mighty Ducks of Anaheim’s 2-1 loss at the Carolina Hurricanes.
 His 818th career point moved him ahead of Thomas Steen.
-He retired with 856 points, which are currently the 10th most all-time among Swedish-born NHL players.
+He retired with 856 points, which is currently the 10th most all-time among Swedish-born NHL players.

-Teemu Selanne lit the lamp, on Dec.
+Teemu Selanne lit the lamp on Dec.
 30, 2002, to lead the San Jose Sharks to a 2-1 win versus the Flyers.
-This gave him 20 goals for the 2002-03 season and at least 20 in each of first 11 seasons in the NHL.
+This gave him 20 goals for the 2002-03 season and at least 20 in each of his first 11 seasons in the NHL.

 Happy Birthday to You

-There are 15 current and former NHL players who were born on this date.
-The most recognizable names of the bunch are Rob Scuderi (42), Igor Shesterkin (25) Lawrence Pilut (25) and the late Hockey Hall of Famer Lester Patrick.
+There are 15 current and former NHL players born on this date.
+The most recognizable names of the bunch are Rob Scuderi (44), Igor Shesterkin (27), Lawrence Pilut (27), and the late Hockey Hall of Famer Lester Patrick.